<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • Apply modern styling (Tailwind, CSS Modules, CSS-in-JS) with Server Components in mind.

-• Test components with Vitest + Testing Library and write end-to-end tests with Playwright.
+• Test components with Vitest + Testing Library, write end-to-end tests with Playwright, and deploy to Vercel, Cloudflare, AWS, or self-hosted Node.

 Training Materials